Chinese mystery snail: United States

 Great Lakes Region: The first record of Cipangopaludina chinensis malleata in the Great Lakes dates from some time between 1931 and 1942 from the Niagara River, which flows into Lake Ontario.
 Cipangopaludina chinensis malleata occurs in Lake Erie, where it was introduced some time prior to 1968.
-Cipangopaludina chinensis was found for the first time in Oneida Lake, which flows to Lake Ontario, in 1977-1978.
+Cipangopaludina chinensis was found for the first time in Oneida Lake, which flows to Lake Ontario, in 1977–1978.
 Jokinen (1982) records occurrences of populations of Cipangopaludina chinensis in the drainages of Lake Erie, Lake Ontario and Lake Michigan, from the states of Michigan, Indiana, Ohio, Wisconsin, and New York.

 It is regulated in Minnesota where it is illegal to release it into the wild.

+United Kingdom

+The Chinese mystery snail was first recorded in England from a ditch in the Pevensey Levels in Sussex in September 2018 and early in 2022 a second population was reported on iNaturalist from Southampton Common.
+This was investigated by Natural England and the snails were found to be present in a boating lake and an ornamental lake on the Common.
+How the snails were introduced is unknown but it was either through release from aquaria or from snails imported for food.

 Ecology

 This species prefers freshwater lakes with soft, muddy or silty bottoms, reservoirs, slow-moving freshwater rivers, streams, paddy fields, and ponds with aquatic grass, creeping at the bottom of the water or on aquatic grasses.
 It prefers lentic water bodies with silt, sand, and mud substrate in eastern North America, although it can survive in slower regions of streams as well.
 It can tolerate conditions in stagnant waters near septic tanks.

 This species has been found in waters in eastern North America with pH 6.5–8.4, calcium concentration of 5–97 ppm, magnesium concentration of 13–31 ppm, oxygen concentration of 7–11 ppm, depths of 0.2–7m, conductivity of 63–400 μmhos/cm, and sodium concentration of 2–49 ppm.

 The optimal water temperature for it to grow and develop is between 20 and 28 °C. It will hibernate while water temperature is lower than 10-15 °C or higher than 30 °C.